Maxim Massé

-Maxim Masse (born April 7, 2006) is a Canadian ice hockey right wing who plays for the Chicoutimi Saguenéens of the Quebec Maritimes Junior Hockey League (QMJHL).
+Maxim Massé (born April 7, 2006) is a Canadian college ice hockey right winger for the UMass Minutemen of the National Collegiate Athletic Association (NCAA).
 He was drafted by the Anaheim Ducks of the National Hockey League (NHL) in the 2024 NHL entry draft.
-Internationally, Masse played for Canada at the 2024 Hlinka-Gretzky Cup.
+Internationally, Massé played for Canada at the 2024 Hlinka-Gretzky Cup.
 Starring for the Chicoutimi Saguenéens, Masse earned the CHL Rookie of the Year Award in 2023.

 Playing career

-With Chicoutimi, Masse finished the 2022-23 QMJHL season as the league's rookie leader in goals (29) and points (65).
+With Chicoutimi, Massé finished the 2022–23 season as the league's rookie leader in goals (29) and points (65).
 In addition, six of his goals were game-winners.

-During the 2023-24 QMJHL season, Masse logged 36 goals and 75 points.
-Finishing as the leading scorer for Chicoutimi, Masse ranked eighth in the league in goals scored while placing 13th in the league's scoring race.
+During the 2023–24 season, Massé logged 36 goals and 75 points.
+Finishing as the leading scorer for Chicoutimi, Massé ranked eighth in the league in goals scored while placing 13th in the league's scoring race.

+He will attend and play for the University of Massachusetts.